Positive Karachi. Don’t Leave Home Without It

 IRSHAD SALIM — IT is not the rape capital of South Asia thank God.
 It’s neither the pollution capital of the world, for God sake.
 Karachi definitely though is on the horizon as THE emerging CAPITAL (perception counts) of the region.
-The good guys, some of the bad guys and not so many bad guys –have had their intentions locked in on the mega city for decades.
+The good guys, some of the bad guys and not so many ugly guys –have had their intentions locked in on the mega city for decades.
 A relay race has been going on.
 That’s seeing an end for the better.

 The agony and ecstasy of the good guys and of the Karachiites has a price and is priceless at the same time.